takumihara/habit_nudge/README.md

-# Head Tilt Detector
+# HabitNudge

-An Electron-based desktop application that detects head tilt using computer vision.
+An Electron-based desktop application that helps with habit formation using computer vision.

 ## Development